ozujam/1_html_say_hello/README.md

 First, you'll start by building a simple web page using HTML.

 Create three HTML heading tags:
- - Create a `<h1>` tag that contains a text that says “Hello World!
+ - Create a `<h1>` tag that contains a text that says “Hello World!"
- - Create a `<h2>` tag that contains a text that says “Hello World!
+ - Create a `<h2>` tag that contains a text that says “Hello World!"
- - Create a `<h3>` tag that contains a text that says “Hello World!
+ - Create a `<h3>` tag that contains a text that says “Hello World!"

 You **must** pass **three tests** before submitting it.